SCHNEIDER - Investment Analysis: Buy Signal or Bull Trap?

 🏦 Industry

-- Electrical equipment and energy management sector benefits from infrastructure and renewable energy demand.
+- Electrical & energy sector benefiting from infrastructure and renewable demand.

 🔎 Conclusion